kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md

 ### §212.7   Direct sales.

-\(a\) Certificated and foreign air carriers may sell or offer for sale, and operate, as principal, Public Charter flights under part 380 of this chapter directly to the public.
+\(a\) Certificated and foreign air carriers may sell or offer for sale, and operate, as principal, Public Charter flights under [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]] directly to the public.

-\(b\) Each certificated or foreign air carrier operating a charter trip under this section shall comply with all the requirements of part 380 of this chapter, except that:
+\(b\) Each certificated or foreign air carrier operating a charter trip under this section shall comply with all the requirements of [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]], except that:

 \(1\) Those provisions of part 380 relating to the existence of a contract between a charter operator and a direct air carrier do not apply;

-\(2\) A depository agreement shall comply with §380.34a (d) and (f);
+\(2\) A depository agreement shall comply with [[Volume 4/D Special regulations/0380 Public charters.md#§380.34   Security and depository agreements.|§380.34]]a (d) and (f);

-\(3\) A security agreement shall comply with §380.34 (c) and (d); and
+\(3\) A security agreement shall comply with [[Volume 4/D Special regulations/0380 Public charters.md#§380.34   Security and depository agreements.|§380.34]] (c) and (d); and

 \(i\) If no depository agreement is used, protect charter participant payments (including those for ground accommodations and services) and assure the certificated or foreign air carrier's contractual and regulatory responsibilities to charter participants in an unlimited amount (except that the liability of the securer with respect to any charter participant may be limited to the charter price paid by or on behalf of such participant);